chbrown/ritual/README.md

 The server is configured via environment variables.

 * `RITUAL_PORT`: set this to the TCP port you want to listen on.
-Defaults to 7483 ("RITE" on a telephone's keypad).
+  - Defaults to 7483 ("RITE" on a telephone's keypad).
-* `RITUAL_VERBOSE`: set this to '1' (or anything except the empty string) to set the logging threshold to 'debug' (instead of 'info').
+* `RITUAL_VERBOSE`: set this to '1' (or anything except the empty string) to increase the logging threshold to 'debug'.
+  - Defaults to 'info'.
 * `RITUAL_HOST`: set this to the IPv4 address to listen on.
-Defaults to '127.0.0.1'.
+  - Defaults to '127.0.0.1'.

 Load bash integration by putting the following in your `~/.bashrc` or somewhere: